tronprotocol/tron-docker/private_net/README.md

 * Docker Installation for [Windows](https://docs.docker.com/docker-for-windows/install/)
 * Docker Installation for [Linux](https://docs.docker.com/desktop/setup/install/linux/)

-Then check the Docker resource settings to ensure it has at least 12GB of memory per Tron node.
+Then check the Docker resource settings to ensure it has at least 12GB of memory per TRON node.

-## Quick-Start Using Docker
+## Quick-Start using Docker
 Download the folder [private_net](../private_net) and [docker-compose.yml](./docker-compose.yml) from GitHub.
 Enter the directory and run the docker-composer.
 ```
 cd ./private_net
 docker-compose up -d
 ```
-A Tron private network will be started with one [SR](https://tronprotocol.github.io/documentation-en/mechanism-algorithm/sr/#super-representative) and a normal FullNode.
+A TRON private network will be started with one [SR](https://tronprotocol.github.io/documentation-en/mechanism-algorithm/sr/#super-representative) and a normal FullNode.

 Check the witness logs by running the command below:
 ```